The 38th Annual Roth Conference

 • AI is seen as a disruptive force, but robust software platforms with deep integration and proprietary data are positioned to benefit, while thin, workflow-only applications face existential threats.

-Business models, partnerships, and internal transformation
+Business models, partnerships, and financial performance

 Partial view of Summaries dataset, powered by Quartr API